camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 the output of the first satisfied rule.

 {{< img src="../img/hit-policy-first.png" title="Hit Policy First" class="no-lightbox" >}}
-See the decistion table for advertisement.
+See the above decistion table for advertisement.
 Regarding the current age of the user, which advertisement should be shown is decided.
 For example, the user is 19 years old.
 All the rules will match, but since the hit policy is set to first only, the advertisement for Cars is used.